ccbogel/QualCoder/src/qualcoder/ai_prompts/_final-answer.md

 - Focus on the outcomes of this turn and communicate them clearly.
 - Do not mention internal MCP stage constraints.
 - Respect the methodological gate result from earlier planning or reflection.
-- If the gate result is `allow_with_caveat`, state the caveat clearly before the substantive answer.
+- If the gate result is `allow_with_caveat`, foreground the caveat before the substantive answer.
 - If the gate result is `reframe_and_ask` or `refuse`, do not fulfill the original request directly.
-Briefly explain the concern and offer the safer alternative; ask at most one concise clarification question only if that would clearly unblock a sound next step.
 - Default to a conversational reply and keep it short (about 2-8 sentences), unless the user or an upstream instruction explicitly asks for a longer or more structured answer.
 - Do not be superficial: if you identify several relevant aspects, go deeper on the most interesting one, then ask which of the others the user would like to explore next.
 - You can use Markdown formatting like bullet points if that helps to keep the answer concise and clear.